The Best Places to Snowboard or Ski Near Chicago with Kids

 A terrain park and mountain biking paths give families a reason to come back when the snow melts.

 Covid-19 safety measures: Face masks be worn at all times indoors, unless eating or drinking, and must be worn outdoors when social distancing is not possible.
-An outdoor ticket window is open and rentals may be more limited.
 Check the website for the most current information before you go.

 7036 Grand Geneva Way

 Looking for all the winter sports in one easy spot?
 Stay and play (and play and play) at the Grand Geneva Resort with downhill or cross country skiing, snowboarding, snow shoeing, sledding, and ice skating.
 Packages are available through the resort to include several activities at one price.
 The 20 runs are designed for a range of ages and abilities, and snow making equipment all combine to make this a good starting place, no matter the forecast or ski prowess of everyone in the family.